ylazakovich/github-deprecation-scanner/README.md

-# github-deprecation-scanner
-A GitHub Action that scans logs for deprecated API usage, method calls, or messages, and reports them as warnings via GitHub Annotations.
-Works with any CI step that outputs logs.
-Helps detect outdated or soon-to-be removed features early, without breaking your workflow.
+## 🟡 Deprecation Scanner – GitHub Action

+This GitHub Action scans your logs for the word `deprecated` and highlights it using GitHub Actions warning annotations.

+It helps you:
+- Stay aware of outdated API usage
+- Catch early signs of obsolescence
+- Keep your pipelines green without ignoring problems

+🔧 Works with any log-producing step
+✅ Doesn't fail the build
+⚠️ Emits visible warnings in the Actions UI